Equivalence of continuous- and discrete-variable gate-based quantum computers with finite energy: Energy analysis of CV operations

-for $r\geq0$, and we have used the same relations for $\cosh(x)$ and $\sinh(x)$, with the additional relation $\cosh(x)-\sinh(x)=e^{-x}$.
 Note that the case of $r<0$ is equivalent to performing a rotation before and after applying positive squeezing.
-Since the energy does not change when rotating the state, we see immediately that
+Since the energy does not change when rotating the state, we immediately see that

 \end{proof}